ibm-cloud-docs/openshift/openshift_clusters.md

    ```
    {: pre}

-   When the provisioning of your {{site.data.keyword.openshiftshort}} master is completed, the **State** of your cluster changes to `deployed`.
+   When the provisioning of your {{site.data.keyword.openshiftshort}} master is completed, the **State** of your cluster changes to `normal`.
 After your {{site.data.keyword.openshiftshort}} master is ready, the provisioning of your worker nodes is initiated.
    ```
-   Name         ID                         State      Created          Workers    Zone      Version     Resource Group Name   Provider mycluster    blrs3b1d0p0p2f7haq0g       deployed   20170201162433   3          dal10     4.6.28_xxxx_openshift      Default             classic
+   Name         ID                         State      Created          Workers    Zone      Version     Resource Group Name   Provider mycluster    blrs3b1d0p0p2f7haq0g       normal   20170201162433   3          dal10     4.6.28_xxxx_openshift      Default             classic
    ```
    {: screen}

-   Is your cluster not in a `deployed` state?
-Check out the [Debugging clusters](/docs/openshift?topic=openshift-debug_clusters) guide for help.
+   Is your cluster not in a `normal` state?
+Check out the [Debugging clusters](/docs/containers?topic=containers-debug_clusters) guide for help.
 For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/openshift?topic=openshift-firewall#firewall_outbound).
    {: tip}

 8. Check the status of the worker nodes.